OpenBMB/ModelCenter/README.md

 ```

 ### 4. Train the model
-Now, select optimizer, learning rate scheduler, loss function and start training the model!
+Now, select optimizer, learning rate scheduler, loss function, and then start training the model!
 Here, we train BERT for 5 epochs and evaluate it at the end of each epoch.

 ```python
 optimizer = bmt.optim.AdamOffloadOptimizer(model.parameters())